perrygeo/perrygeo.github.com/_posts/2008-04-02-working-hard-for-some-rest.markdown

 status: publish
 title: Working hard for some REST
 wpid: '111'
-tag:
+tags:
-- AJAX
+- ajax
 - django
-- REST
+- rest
 - web.py
+- python
 ---

 I don't spend much time with web programming these days but I decided to give [web.py](http://webpy.org/) (the minimalist python web framework) a shot and, while I was at it, try implementing a simple REST api.